syadrien/Code_Python_WaterProject/README.md

 # Code_Python_WaterProject
- Python for the project of brackish water ressource in the midcontinent region
+Project : assesesment of the sustainbility of brackish groundwater in the midcontinent region Python codes for the project of brackish water resource in the midcontinent region Most code are data aggregating / cleaning that are further used either in GIS or VMF (hydrogeological modelling software) Also include some data visualization